Baseline Food Approach

 Method

-1. Mix dry base: In a saucepan, whisk together polenta, Herbes de Provence, and sea salt.
+1. Mix dry base: In a saucepan, whisk together the polenta, Herbes de Provence, and sea salt.

 3. Adjust texture: For softer polenta, add small splashes of water and stir until smooth and glossy.

-4. Finish off-heat: Remove from heat and stir in tahini and nutritional yeast until fully incorporated.
+4. Finish off-heat: Remove from heat and stir in the nutritional yeast until fully incorporated.

-5. Top: Mash avocados with lemon juice and a pinch of salt.
-Spoon over polenta and serve immediately.
+5. Top: Mash the avocados with the lemon juice and sea salt.
+Spoon over the polenta and serve immediately.

 Body & Sensory Notes